KazuhiraBenedictMiller/LinuxMLOpsSnippetsDungeon/MariaDB/README.md

 Setup User and Grant Privileges (While inside MariaDB):

 	> CREATE USER 'user'@'localhost' IDENTIFIED BY 'password';
-	> GRANT ALL PRIVILEGES ON *.* TO 'user'@'localhost' IDENTIFIED BY 'password' WITH GRANT OPTIONS;
+	> GRANT ALL PRIVILEGES ON *.* TO 'user'@'localhost' IDENTIFIED BY 'password' WITH GRANT OPTION;
 	> FLUSH PRIVILEGES;

 **⚠️  NOTE:** When granting privileges the current configuration 'user'@'localhost' means that you are giving privileges for user on connections from the current host.